clintatelier/digital_ocean_manager/README.md

    ```
 3. Follow the prompts to specify your app name and target platform (Android/iOS)
 4. Follow the provided instructions to distribute your app to the appropriate app store
+5. After successful build, a JSON file with deployment information will be generated

+## Deployment Information

+After each successful deployment or build, the system generates a JSON file containing relevant deployment information.
+This file includes:

+- DigitalOcean API Token (securely stored)
+- Kubernetes cluster information
+- Application-specific details (name, type, registry, etc.)
+- Service information (for web apps and static sites)

+The generated JSON file can be used by other tools or AI agents to manage and interact with the deployed applications.
+The file is named `{app_name}_deployment_info.json` and is saved in the same directory as the deployment scripts.

 ## Configuration Management